 Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.

-- Exposure to ONU Sustainable Development Goals: the Management Company assesses for each company the part of revenues linked to one of the 17 Sustainable Development Goals of United Nations. - Carbon data: carbon footprint (t CO2/m\$ invested) of the Sub-Fund's portfolio. - Carbon intensity (t CO2/m\$ revenues) of the Sub-Funds' portfolio.
+- Carbon data: carbon footprint (t CO2/m\$ invested) of the Sub-Fund's portfolio. - Carbon intensity (t CO2/m\$ revenues) of the Sub-Funds' portfolio.

 For public issuers, the sustainability indicators used are the following: